By Dr. Lawrence Wilson

-Adrenal insufficiency is not to be confused with Addison's disease.
-Addison's disease is more or less a total adrenal gland shutdown.
-Adrenal insufficiency is also different from adrenal burnout.
-The latter is a more severe derangement of the energy-producing mechanisms of the body.
-In burnout, the body is basically unable to cope with stress.
+In adrenal burnout, the body is basically unable to cope with stress.
 The symptoms of burnout are similar to those of adrenal insufficiency, but are more extreme and require longer to correct.
-Click here for a separate article on Adrenal Burnout.
+Click here for separate articles on AddisonŐs Disease and on Adrenal Burnout.

-ADRENAL EXHAUSTION AND INSUFFICIENCY ARE NOT COMMON DIAGNOSES
+ADRENAL INSUFFICIENCY IS NOT A COMMON MEDICAL DIAGNOSIS

-Conventional medical professionals rarely diagnose adrenal insufficiency, adrenal exhaustion or adrenal burnout.
+Conventional medical professionals rarely diagnose adrenal insufficiency, or, for that matter, adrenal exhaustion or adrenal burnout.
 This is very unfortunate, as the situation is so common.
-The official allopathic medical beliefs about the adrenal glands are:
+The official allopathic medical beliefs about the adrenal glands are false, in many cases, and include:

-1. Either the adrenals work fine or they do not work at all.
-This is the prevailing viewpoint, even though it makes no sense.
-Doctors are well aware, for example, that most other glands such as the thyroid, pancreas, pituitary, ovaries, and testes can have many degrees of dysfunctions.
+1. Either the adrenals work fine or they do not work at all - which is called AddisonŐs disease.
+This is the prevailing viewpoint, but it makes no sense.
+Doctors are well aware, for example, that other glands such as the thyroid, pancreas, pituitary, ovaries, and testes can have many degrees of dysfunctions.
 Why should the same not be true of the adrenal glands?

 2. If you are tired, depressed, or have low blood sugar, the best idea is to take anti-depressants, anti-anxiety drugs or other drugs.
 This is also ridiculous.
 The first course of action should be to assess and then heal your adrenal glands, in most cases.

-4. The medical answer for adrenal problems is usually a drug.
+4. The medical answer for adrenal problems is usually a drug such as cortisone.
 This is unfortunate.
-Usually, we find, the answer is not any drug, but elimination of all the drugs one has taken for oneÕs entire lifetime.
+Usually, I find, the answer is not any drug, but elimination of all the drugs one has taken for oneŐs entire lifetime.
 In addition, one must remove many toxic metals, toxic chemicals, and renourish the entire body.
-Then the adrenals begin to function normally and oneÕs energy returns.
+Then the adrenals begin to function normally, and oneŐs energy returns.

 ABOUT THE ADRENAL GLANDS